 Breast implant-associated anaplastic large cell lymphoma

-Although the reasons are unclear at this time, the risk of BIA-ALCL appears to be linked to textured breast implants rather than smooth implants [3-8].
+Although the reasons are unclear, the risk of BIA-ALCL is higher with textured breast implants than with smooth implants [3-8].
 Teardrop-shaped implants are textured implants.

-Let your provider know if you notice any changes to your implant(s) or any pain in the area.
+Let your doctor know if you notice any changes to your implant(s) or any pain in the area.

 Learn about the strengths and weaknesses of different types of studies.